mblayman/mattlayman.com/understand-django-book/appendix_acronyms.md

 Software as a Service -
 A software product that users pay for, often delivered as a web application

+**SMTP:**
+Simple Mail Transfer Protocol -
+The protocol used to send email over the internet

 **SQL:**
 Structured Query Language -